sabbasabba29/Week3-TDD-Activity/Instructions.md

 # Week 3 TDD Class Activity: Implementing a basic Calculator

 In this activity, you will implement the calculator you designed in previous classes using Test Driven Development.
 This activity is only designed to introduce you to TDD and demonstrate some key ideas behind it; we will cover testing in more detail (functional/black-box testing, structural/white-box testing, testing strategies) in subsequent lectures.
 Students are expected to work in pairs on this activity.
-Submission instructions are at the bottom of the document.
+Submission instructions can be found at the bottom of the document.

+## Notes:
-*Note 1*: It takes months of practice to use TDD effectively in real world projects.
+1. It takes months of practice to use TDD effectively in real world projects.
-*Note 2*: This activity is just a demonstration of TDD.
+2. This activity is just a demonstration of TDD.
 You actual implementation might contain more complex data structures or patterns like stacks or state machines.
 The internals of the implementations as well as operators can vary significantly as long as the interface is respected.
+3. Use of `eval` and similar dynamic features is not allowed.

 ## Key Ideas